sparkflows/sparkflows-docs/docs/mlops/introduction.rst

 Introduction
 ======

-MLOps is a set of best practices and tools that aims to streamline and automate the end-to-end machine learning lifecycle.
-It bridges the gap between data science and IT operations, ensuring the efficient deployment, monitoring, and maintenance of machine learning models in production.
-MLOps involves version control for models and data, continuous integration and continuous delivery (CI/CD) pipelines, automated testing, and monitoring for model performance and drift.
-By implementing MLOps, organizations can accelerate their machine learning development, reduce errors, and ensure models remain effective and reliable over time.
-Sparkflows MLOps allows you to deploy varieties of Machine Learning models.
-These models can be either built in Sparkflows or models built outside of Sparkflows can also be onboarded and served.
+Understanding MLOps and Its Purpose
+********
+**Definition**

+* It is a set of best practices and tools designed to streamline and automate the end-to-end machine learning lifecycle.
+* It Bridges the gap between data science and IT operations.

+**Core Goals**

+* Efficient deployment of machine learning models.
+* Continuous monitoring and maintenance of models in production.

+**Key Components**

+* Version Control: Manages versioning for both models and data to ensure traceability.
+* CI/CD Pipelines: Facilitates continuous integration and continuous delivery for rapid iteration and deployment.
+* Automated Testing: Verifies the performance and functionality of models before deployment.
+* Performance & Drift Monitoring: Tracks model performance and detects drift to ensure reliability over time.

+**Benefits**

+By implementing MLOps, organisations can get following benefits:

+* Accelerates Development: Reduces time spent on manual processes.
+* Minimizes Errors: Identifies and resolves issues proactively.
+* Ensures Model Reliability: Keeps models effective and up-to-date with changing data trends.

+**Sparkflows and MLOps Integration**

+* Model Deployment using Sparkflows MLOps: Enables deployment of various machine learning models.
+* Model Compatibility: Supports models either built within Sparkflows or allows onboarding and serving of models built outside Sparkflows.

 **MLOps Architecture:**